powerhome/cobra_commander/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Bundled App

+In order to maintain the features around umbrella apps and specially `changes`, a bundled [`umbrella app repo`](spec/fixtures/app.tgz) is included in this repository.
+This repo is compacted by `tar`/`gzip` in order to keep isolation, the format was chosen to avoid issues described in https://github.com/swcarpentry/git-novice/issues/272.
+To avoid the same issues, the workflow for this fixture app is the following:

+1. unpack it somewhere outside your repo
+1. do your changes and commit (locally only, it doesn't have a remote)
+1. from within the app run `tar cfz path/to/cobra/spec/fixtures/app.tgz .`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/powerhome/cobra_commander.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.